 2. Period of Performance

-Extensions to the period of performance are allowed.
-For additional information on period of performance extensions, please refer to Section H of this NOFO or the Preparedness Grants Manual.
+Extensions to the period of performance (POP) are allowed.
+For additional information on period of performance extensions, please refer to Section H of this NOFO.

 FEMA awards under most programs, including this program, only include one budget period, so it will be same as the period of performance.
 See 2 C.F.R. § 200.1 for definitions of “budget period” and “period of performance.”